factory51/gig/task_3/README.md

 ```

-- User Orders are recored in the table `orders`.
+- User Orders are recorded in the table `orders`.

 ```
 +----------+---------+--------+